NETWAYS/foreman-training/katello/02_content.md

 ****

 In Katello the Content management is based on products which consist of one or more repositories of any content type.
-For packages different sync options are available which allow to sync packages also only on demand.
+For packages different sync options are available which also allow to sync packages on demand only.

-This allows to separate repository by vendor and having different sync plans based on their release policy while having all the provided content in one place, RPM, DEB, Container images, ...
+This allows to separate repositories by vendor and having different sync plans based on their release policy while having all the provided content in one place, RPM, DEB, Container images, ...

 ~~~ENDSECTION~~~